natewatson999/node-virustotal/README.md

 * lastSubmittedAfter : A Date object which specifies that the file was last submitted after a certain point in time.
 * AtLeastPositives : An integer which asks Virustotal to only return files which have at least this many malware services flagging this as malware.
 * AtMostPositives : An integer which asks Virustotal to only return files which have at most this many malware services flagging this as malware.
-* AtLeastChildPositives : An integer which asks Virustotal to ony return files which have at least this many malware services flagging the sub-files as malware.
+* AtLeastChildPositives : An integer which asks Virustotal to only return files which have at least this many malware services flagging the sub-files as malware.
 Sub-files are things like files in tarballs, files in ISO files, and JAR files.
-* AtMostChildPositives : An integer which asks Virustotal to ony return files which have at most this many malware services flagging the sub-files as malware.
+* AtMostChildPositives : An integer which asks Virustotal to only return files which have at most this many malware services flagging the sub-files as malware.
 Sub-files are things like files in tarballs, files in ISO files, and JAR files.
+* AtLeastSubmissions : An integer which asks Virustotal to only return files which have been submitted at least this number of times.
+* AtMostSubmissions : An integer which asks Virustotal to only return files which have been submitted at most this number of times.
+* AtLeastSources : An integer which asks Virustotal to only return files which have been submitted from at least this many sources.
+* AtMostSources : An integer which asks Virustotal to only return files which have been submitted from at most this many sources.

 ### makePrivateConnection example
 ```